plasticityai/magnitude/README.md

 vectors.query(("cat", "cats")) # returns 350-dimensional NumPy array ('cat' from word2vec concatenated with 'cats' from glove)
 ```

-You can can concatenate more than two vector models, simply by passing more arguments to constructor.
+You can concatenate more than two vector models, simply by passing more arguments to constructor.

 ### Additional Featurization (Parts of Speech, etc.)

 ## Concurrency and Parallelism
 The library is thread safe (it uses a different connection to the underlying store per thread), is read-only, and it never writes to the file.
-Because of the light-memory usage, you can also run it in multiple processes (`multiprocessing`) with different address spaces without having to duplicate the data in-memory like with other libraries like Gensim and without having to create a multi-process shared variable since data is read off-disk and each process keeps its own LRU memory cache and for heavier functions like `most_similar` a shared memory mapped file is created to share memory between processes.
+Because of the light-memory usage, you can also run it in multiple processes (or use `multiprocessing`) with different address spaces without having to duplicate the data in-memory like with other libraries like Gensim and without having to create a multi-process shared variable since data is read off-disk and each process keeps its own LRU memory cache.
+For heavier functions, like `most_similar` a shared memory mapped file is created to share memory between processes.

 ## File Format and Converter
 The Magnitude package uses the `.magnitude` file format instead of `.bin`, `.txt`, or `.vec` as with other vector models like word2vec, GloVE, and fastText.
 There is an included command-line utility for converting word2vec, GloVE, fastText files to Magnitude files.